 Kerberos authentication process

-The following image shows the tasks that you must perform to configure the Kerberos authentication in Remedy SSO.
+Remedy Single Sign-On (Remedy SSO) supports Kerberos authentication.
+The following image shows the tasks that you need to perform to configure the Kerberos authentication in Remedy SSO.

 Configuring Active Directory